-Chapter 1 – Scene 1 – Wrenched
+Chapter 1 – Wrenched

-“Huh, message inbound,” muttered the dwarf slumped at the communications console.
+“We have an unexpected message inbound,” muttered the dwarf slumped at the communications console.
 “Let’s see who’s disturbing our peace out here in the middle of nowhere.”
-He tapped at the display and then sat up bolt upright.
-He shot a glance over at the huddle of figures in the middle of the room, holographic projections all around them.
-“It’s from House Andes.
-The signature says it’s been sent directly from the home moon.
+He sat up and waved over one of the runes on the console, bringing a second floating display to life.
+Tapping at a few symbols on it, he watched intently as the main display changed.
+He shot a glance over at the huddle of figures in the middle of the room.
+“Elmath, it’s from House Andes.
+The signature says it’s been sent directly from the home moon for you.
 It’s marked urgent and personal.”

 Elmath’s eyes went wide and she stumbled backwards, falling to the floor.

 “Shut it off,” commanded Torma, kneeling next to Elmath.

 The Ork Captain frowned, his face confused.
 “That formal Elven talk and titles never makes sense to me.”
 He looked at Torma.
 “Does that mean—”

 Torma glared back at him, cutting him off.
 “Her father’s dead.”

 “Hmm,” grumbled the Ork.
 “Why isn’t she exploding with anger, like she does with other surprises?”